deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Dare I whisper the word '*monogamy*'?"

-"It's not…she's had other cubs since mine.
-It's just that we still enjoy each others' company and…we still feel much the same as we did when we sired that cub."
+"It's not...she's had other cubs since mine.
+It's just that we still enjoy each others' company and...we still feel much the same as we did when we sired that cub."
 Regaari stood and paced the room.
 "And this, somehow, is a brewing scandal.
 A male and a female liking each other and wishing to spend time together, rather than simply remembering one another as a fond, temporary dalliance?
-Perhaps those truths aren't so self-evident after all, perhaps Gaoians have all just…thought too much alike up until now."
+Perhaps those truths aren't so self-evident after all, perhaps Gaoians have all just...thought too much alike up until now."

 Giymuy chittered loudly and at length at that one.
 "Oh!" she gasped, trying to recover.
 "If only we did!
 There would be no need for a Mother-Supreme and I could retire and live out my time surrounded by cubs and happy young Mothers."

 She regained her composure, and noticed the slightly offended set of Regaari's ears.
 "Ah, I am sorry.
 You may be right.
-We are discussing the…*adulteration* of our culture by alien ideas, after all."
+We are discussing the...*adulteration* of our culture by alien ideas, after all."

 "That was probably inevitable the moment we made First Contact."
 Regaari grumbled.

 "*We* know that."
 Giymuy gestured to the station they were aboard.
 "Many Gaoians may not.
 And this is the root of our problem—we are being changed by these ideas whether we like it or not.
-These ideas of '*heresy*' and '*taboo*' are just as much a pollution of what it means to be Gaoian as…pizza, pancakes, meditation and monogamy.
+These ideas of '*heresy*' and '*taboo*' are just as much a pollution of what it means to be Gaoian as...pizza, pancakes, meditation and monogamy.
 Then there's poor Myun.
 I never imagined that I'd see the day when a young, healthy, intelligent and very pretty female was *shunned* because no male will court her for fear of the political consequences."

 Regaari snarled a little angry laugh.
 "Oh yes. they'll hire her to provide hand-to-hand combat instruction, but *mating* with the '*freak*'?"
 He growled a little.
 "If she wasn't young enough to be one of my cubs, I might approach her with a contract myself just to spite them."